Skip to Main Content

 Tredje Långgatan and the Culture It Produces

 There is a particular type of bar that a city's serious drinkers find instinctively, usually without a recommendation from anyone.
-Brewers Beer Bar, at Tredje Långgatan 8 in Gothenburg's Linné district, occupies that role.
+Brewers Beer Bar is a casual bar at Tredje Långgatan 8 in Gothenburg, with a Google rating of 4.3 from 1,611 reviews.
 The street itself has developed over the past decade into one of Sweden's more consequential bar corridors: independent, local in orientation, and largely indifferent to the kind of high-gloss hospitality that tends to dominate the waterfront.
 Walking south along Tredje Långgatan, the shift from pedestrian thoroughfare to something that feels like a neighbourhood with a point of view happens quickly.
 Brewers sits inside that shift.

 Gothenburg's craft beer scene took shape later than Stockholm's but has compacted into something arguably more neighbourhood-rooted.
 Where the capital built its craft reputation around flagship venues in central postcodes, Gothenburg's better beer bars tend to cluster in residential districts where the regulars live within walking distance and the turnover reflects that fact.
 Tredje Långgatan is the clearest expression of this pattern, and Brewers Beer Bar is among the clearest expressions of Tredje Långgatan.